-The aim of this exercise is to lighten the horse o the forehand while improving strength, balance, suppleness and straightness.
+The aim of this leg-yielding exercise is to lighten the horse to the forehand while improving strength, balance, suppleness and straightness.
 It also helps to teach him to move away from the inside leg and work into the outside hand.

 The idea is that the horse has a slight flexion at the poll, away from the direction of travel.
 His inside legs should cross in front of his outside legs, which is done while maintaining a forward rhythm.
 A horse who appears light and easy to ride in the show ring is more likely to attract the judge’s attention.

 1. It’s best to start in walk, as this will help both horse and rider to understand and coordinate the aids.
 Then move up to trot.

 2. Starting on the right rein, go large around the arena and establish a balanced and forward walk or working trot, while asking for a small amount of flexion with your right rein.
 Try to use a little “feel and release”.
 The inside rein is there to guide your horse — it’s not there to drag him around the bends and turns.
 I like to make sure I can see just the corner of the horse’s eye.

 3. When you reach A on the short side of the arena, apply a half-halt using the outside rein to signal you would like your horse to wait and listen for his next instruction.
 Then ride on to the three-quarter line.
 I like to ride straight down this line once before asking for the sideways action.

 4. Repeat the above, but this time ride halfway down the three-quarter line before applying another half-halt.
 Put your right leg very slightly behind the girth and ask him to move sideways, shoulder first, towards the fence, while maintaining the right flexion.